UN-ICC/ICC-Data-Hackathon-2021/README.md

 Celebrating the UN’s 75th anniversary, we propose the following challenge – Our vision is a world where the people and the planet get the support they need – in the moments that matter most.
 The UN ecosystem as a whole focuses on maximizing the value of our data responsibly.

-The United Nations envisions to deliver the following decade of actions - SDGs by 2030:
+The United Nations envisions to deliver the following decade of actions - Sustainable Development Goals (SDGs) by 2030:

 - Climate action
 - Gender equality